A comprehensive Emergency Medicine resource packed with useful information.

 Or your EXTEM from your FIBTEM?

-Do you think the M1 is a Freeway in Sydney?
+Do you think the M1 is a Freeway in Melbourne?

 Can’t find apixaban or rivaroxaban in the index of your textbook?